 Little Rock, AR 72201-3225

 The Arkansas State Committee established normal grazing periods for each of the grazing types listed in the chart below.
-The established grazing periods are applicable to all counties in the State.
-Supporting documentation was provided from the University of Arkansas, Cooperative Extension Service Factsheet FSA2139.
+The established grazing periods are applicable to all counties in the State for 2015 and subsequent crop years.

 The Agricultural Act of 2014 (the Act), also known as the 2014 Farm Bill, was signed by President Obama on Feb.
 7, 2014.
 The Act repeals certain programs, continues some programs with modifications, and authorizes several new programs administered by the Farm Service Agency (FSA).
 Most of these programs are authorized and funded through 2018.